Target level of study

 24h

-Knowing how to acquire and process data is an essential skill in a professional scientific and/or technical context.
-The aim of this course is to address three types of know-how that are standard in the professional environment:
+Knowing how to acquire and process data are essential skills in a scientific and/or technical professional context.
+The objective of this course is to address three types of standard skills in the professional environment:

-- Advanced use of spreadsheets (MS EXCEL, LO-CALC) for scientific and technical applications
+· Advanced use of spreadsheets/graphing software (MS EXCEL, LO-CALC) for scientific and technical purposes

-- Network interconnections: infrastructures, TCP-IP protocol suite, security
+· Network interconnections: infrastructure, TCP/IP protocol suite, security

-- Introduction to relational databases (MS ACCESS, LO-BASE) - concepts & vocabulary, query creation, graphical reports, forms.
+· Introduction to relational databases (MS ACCESS, LO-BASE) – concepts & vocabulary, creating queries, graphical reports, forms.

 Mathematical Methods for Computational Physics